bryce-wong/webtoon_comments/webtoon_analysis.md

 Now getting the number of likes per each comment:

--   Outputting table of top 10 comments by number of likes
+-   Outputting table of top 10 comments by number of likes (couldn't produce a pretty table)

 ``` r
 #arranging comments by likes